-As the ecosystem’s first application, Triall is developing a Trial Master File solution together with its main technology partner Sphereon.
+As the ecosystem’s first application, Triall is developing an electronic Trial Master File solution together with its main technology partner Sphereon.
 Uniquely, this application enables users to generate verifiable proof of the integrity of their clinical trial data by utilizing the Factom Protocol’s blockchain infrastructure.
 A functioning prototype of the application is now being enrolled in a first, real-life clinical trial.

 All stakeholders involved in clinical trials are required to maintain and store trial-related ‘essential’ documents in compliance with Good Clinical Practice (GCP) and applicable regulations.
 These essential documents may be audited and inspected by monitors and authorities at any time to confirm the validity of the trial and the integrity of the collected clinical data.
 To support the correct and effective management of all of these filing responsibilities, GCP requires essential documents to be collected in a Trial Master File (TMF), today an electronic variant, the ‘eTMF’.
 The essential documents contained within the eTMF should enable regulatory authorities to reconstruct trial activities and key decisions made, providing conclusive evidence that a medicinal product candidate is safe and effective, and qualifies for market introduction.